-How Susan Cain overcome a fear of public speaking to give a TED talk that has been viewed more than 20 million times
+How Susan Cain overcame a fear of public speaking to give a TED talk that has been viewed more than 25 million times

 Fear of public speaking triggered by an event

 Susan can trace her fear back to an event at middle school (years 7, 8 and 9 in New Zealand).
-She was in an English literature class and was asked to improvise a scene playing the part of Lady McBeth.
+She had to improvise a scene playing the part of Lady McBeth in an English literature class.
 She described herself as a shy person in a new school.
-She totally blanked out, stood there dumbly, and then sat down red-faced without saying word.
+She blanked out, stood there dumbly, and then sat down red-faced without saying a word.

 Many people can trace their fear of public speaking back to a traumatic event.
-I came across someone recently who was very comfortable speaking at social occasions and had even been an emcee at weddings.
-One bad experience at work triggered a fear for him that had escalated into a full-blown phobia.
-For other people it’s a series of smaller events rather than one traumatic experience.
-What almost everyone has in common is that past bad experiences fuel an anxiety about those experiences being repeated.
+For example, one of my clients had a lot of experience of speaking at social occasions and had even been an emcee at weddings.
+But a single bad experience at work triggered a fear for him that then escalated into a full-blown phobia.

 Having something important to say

 Susan explains that she decided to do something about her fear after writing her first book, “Quiet, the Power of Introverts in a World that won’t Stop Talking”.
 She had something to say that she “really, really, really cared about.”

 I have written a previous article about how finding something important to say can be a powerful incentive for addressing fear.
 The benefits to others become more important than your fear.

 Later in the interview, she talks about using this as a strategy if she gets nervous now.
 She says it shifts the focus away from being nervous about being judged to how she might be helping someone.

 Susan’s first step was to sign up for a seminar series in New York for people with public speaking anxiety.
 On the first day, all she had to do was stand up, say her name, sit down again and declare victory!